Guided Tour Camino de la Reconquista

 Accommodations in Calzada

-DAY 13 – Lavacolla to Santiago de Compostela – 6.3 mi
+DAY 13 – Lavacolla to Santiago de Compostela – 10 km or 6.3 mi

 Today is bittersweet as it is our last day on the Camino.
 We walk a short way to the legendary Mount of Joy (Monte do Gozo) and visit the small Chapel of São Marcos.
 We enter Santiago by an ancient and well cared for medieval path that gradually morphs into the busy concrete streets of the modern city.
 The sounds of bagpipes welcome us to Obradoiro Square, opposite the impressive Santiago de Compostela Cathedral, into which we will enter to participate in the Pilgrim Mass and the extremely touching ceremony of the Botafumeiro!